vivaria/edisonrul.ing/docs/source/cards/trap-of-the-imperial-tomb.md

-# TRAP OF THE IMPERIAL TOMB
+# Trap Of The Imperial Tomb

 *   This card targets the 2 cards to be destroyed.
 *   You cannot activate this card during the Damage Step.